Meet Our Therapists

 Specialty: Mental Health Counseling for individuals, youth, adults and couples doing assessments, diagnosis and treatment.

-Karen is a graduate with a double major in Social Work/Psychology with honors from the University of Montana at Missoula.
-"Over the years I have been privileged to work in the mental health field doing what I love, which is helping people navigate relationships with themselves and others.
-I truly believe that everyone deserves a "good family" that supports and understands one another."
+Karen is licensed social worker who graduated with a double major in Social Work and Psychology with honors from the University of Montana at Missoula.
+When asked about her passions and purpose, Karen explains, "Over the years I have been privileged to work in the mental health field doing what I love, which is helping people navigate relationships with themselves and others.
+I truly believe that everyone deserves a 'good family' that supports and understands one another."
+Karen provides individual, couples, and family therapy to all ages 10+.

 Bryan

-Brittany received her Master's of Science in Social Administration at Case Western Reserve University in Cleveland, OH.
-She specializes in Mental Health Counseling, Crime Victim Services and Trauma Counseling.
+Brittany received her Master of Science in Social Administration at Case Western Reserve University in Cleveland, OH.
+She specializes in mental health counseling, psychotherapy, trauma-informed care/trauma counseling, and has served as a VOCA provider at Shalom, specializing in therapy for victims of crime.
+Brittany is trained in provision of EMDR.

 Archbold - Wauseon

-The last 17 years Melissa has worked with different community mental health agencies for counseling in the 4-county region of Fulton, Henry, Williams, and Defiance counties.
+Melissa has worked for over two decades in Northwest Ohio community mental health agencies as a counseling provider and brings a wealth of knowledge and expertise in community mental health.
 Melissa’s scope of practice includes counseling for youth, adults, and families.
-She has experience working with individuals with anxiety, depression, grief and loss, difficulty with managing behaviors; anger/stress management; substance abuse; trauma; crisis planning; and with other emotional and mental health related disorders.
+She has a great deal of experience working with individuals with anxiety, depression, grief/loss, difficulty with managing behaviors; anger/stress management; substance use; trauma; crisis planning; and with other emotional and mental health related disorders.

 Archbold - Wauseon

-Mandy received her Master’s degree in Counseling from Bowling Green State University and did her undergraduate work at BGSU as well.
-Mandy has 20 years of experience as a licensed professional counselor through the State of Ohio Counselor, Social Worker, and Marriage and Family Therapy Board.
-Throughout graduate school, Mandy had the opportunity to be the Graduate Student Senator for the Guidance and Counseling Program, be a victim’s advocate with the Link program through Behavior Connections, study abroad in Alcala De Henares, Spain for one semester and present at the All Ohio Counselors Conference.
+Mandy received her Master’s degree in Counseling from Bowling Green State University after completing her undergraduate work at BG.
+Mandy has over 20 years of experience as an Ohio Licensed Professional Counselor.
+Throughout graduate school, Mandy had the opportunity to be the Graduate Student Senator for the Guidance and Counseling Program, be a victim’s advocate with the Link program through Behavior Connections, study abroad in Alcala De Henares, Spain for one semester and present at the All-Ohio Counselors Conference.

-Mandy has a wide range of experiences in the mental health field that include proving group, family and individual counseling.
-Mandy’s focus has been working with children and adolescents that have experienced trauma.
-She worked at Adriel Foster Care for 17 years as a foster care consultant and then director of the foster care program.
-Mandy is a an adoption assessor for the state of Ohio.
-Mandy feels blessed to have the honor to work closely with people and help be a part of their healing and transformation.
-Mandy is working towards getting her LPCC licensure.
-Mandy looks forward to expanding her skills and be trained in EMDR as well as gender dysphoria related issues.
+Mandy has a wide range of experiences in the mental health field that include providing group therapy, family therapy, school-based therapy, and individual therapy.
+Mandy’s career focus and primary specialty has been working with young children and adolescents who have experienced trauma.
+Mandy is also an Adoption Assessor for the state of Ohio.
+Mandy feels blessed to have the honor to work closely with and be a part of the healing and transformation journey of those she serves.
+Mandy is an EMDR certified provider and has achieved her LPCC-S licensure, expanding her skills in areas such as gender-dysphoria related issues and more.

 Wauseon